vmware-archive/projectmonitor/README.md

     foreman start

+## Deploying to Github

+Project Monitor has been moved under the "Pivotal" organization.
+Developers will need to request that their Github ID's are added as collaborators in order to have push privileges to the repo.

 ## Ideas /Improvements

 Got a burning idea that just needs to be implemented?
 Join the google group and share it with the team.